INL/BlackLab/aggregator/BLS-API-REDESIGN.md

-# BlackLab Server API redesign
+# Blacklab Server API redesign

 The BLS API has quite a few quirks that can make it confusing and annoying to work with.
 If we break compatibility anyway (e.g. because we're integrating with Solr), how might